The latest CCHN activities in Amman aimed to connect field practitioners working on Yemen. (Photo Credit: Nikolas Rubiato/CCHN)

-A large portion of participants were field practitioners working in or on Yemen.
-They came from fourteen different UN Agencies, INGOS, and NGOs.
+A large portion of participants were field practitioners working in Yemen, Iraq and Jordan.
+They came from fourteen different UN Agencies, INGOs, and NGOs.

 During the Peer Workshop on the first three days, participants were introduced to a practical humanitarian negotiation toolkit.
 Contrary to a traditional training, the workshop put participants’ personal experiences front and center.

 “So much about negotiation!
-The peer workshop was a great opportunity to exchange and hear from peers’ experiences, which does not happen often,” described one participant.
+The peer workshop was a great opportunity to exchange and hear from peers’ experiences, which does not happen often,” said Marion Brastel, a Protection Team Leader at the Nonviolent Peaceforce.
 “Negotiation is also about one’s self awareness of strengths and weaknesses.
 So, it was very interesting to understand the different styles and when one might be better than another in different situations”.

-For each negotiation tool, the facilitators presented a visualization to help structuring the conversation.
+During each session, the facilitators presented an easy way to visualize and structure the conversation.
 Raad Al-Husban, Deputy Protection Coordinator of ICRC in Washington said: “Visualizing bottom lines, red lines and best-case scenarios gave me a new perspective in planning negotiations… I found this event very useful and eye-opening.”